Kritika's Product Portfolio

 • Maps: Google Maps SDK for Android

-• Storage: Room (offline storage), Firebase Realtime Database (sync and collaboration)
+• Storage: Room (offline), Firebase Realtime Database (sync)

 Challenges

-• Balancing rich multimedia content with performance on low-end devices
+• Balancing rich content with performance on lower-end devices

-• Designing a cohesive experience that was functional both as a trip planner and memory keeper
+• Designing a cohesive app that worked as a journal, planner, and budgeting tool

 Results & Impact